 Notices are easy to write up yourself, so you won’t have to worry about paying a lawyer.

-Your completed notice needs to contain the following information for both you, the seller, and the buyer of the vehicle:
+Your completed notice needs to contain the following information for you (the seller), and the buyer of the vehicle:

 The notice also needs the following details for the vehicle: